OfficeDev/Outlook-Add-in-RepoReport/README.md

 # Repo Report
-**Repo Report** is an Outlook Add-in, made with Angular, that scans your emails for GitHub repository links and displays information about the ones it finds.
+**Repo Report** is an Outlook Add-in, made with Angular, that scans your emails for GitHub public repository links and displays information about the ones it finds.

 ![Repo Report screenshot](./repo report screenshot.PNG)